 Building Relationships In Preschool

-Like most parents of young children today, I grew up in a time without computers, the internet or Facebook.
-Connecting with friends at that time was more along the lines of knocking on a friend’s door who lived down the block, writing a letter to put in the mail or calling a friend on a (rotary!) phone.
+Like most parents of young children today, I grew up in a time without computers, the internet, or Facebook.
+Connecting with friends at that time was more along the lines of knocking on a friend’s door who lived down the block, writing a letter to put in the mail, or calling a friend on a (rotary!) phone.
 Because my friends and I would spend entire summer days together (unsupervised!) outside from morning until night, social skills were practiced through trial and error and solidified.
-Problem-solving occurred naturally as we created games and made up rules everyone would agree on, and change as we went along (I am sure I am not the only one who used to play “Capture the Flag” and the “bounds” were 2 blocks wide!).
+Problem-solving occurred naturally as we created games and made up rules everyone would agree on.
+And those rules often changed as we went along (I am sure I am not the only one who used to play “Capture the Flag” and the “bounds” were 2 blocks wide!).
 We relied on friends for help and support as we were often quite a ways from home or a parent.
 Falling off a bike once, my sister and our neighbor carried me to our doctor’s office who then called my Mom!

-Building relationships among children is more of a thoughtful process these days.
-With the way the world around us has grown and changed, children may not have the types of experiences as we once had.
-How preschoolers build relationships is different.
+How preschoolers build relationships requires more of a thoughtful process these days.
+With the way the world around us has grown and changed, children may not have the types of experiences we once had.
+Building relationships in preschool and early elementary is different these days.
 Schedules are busier, both parents may work outside of the home, and getting together in neighborhoods isn’t as easy as it used to be.

 - Suggesting, when appropriate, that children turn to peers for assistance or to get answers to their questions: “You are wondering how to get the little doll to sit in the high chair?
 Why don’t you ask Jeremy?
 I just saw him feeding her a few minutes ago.”